-All parents with children at Garlinge Primary School and Nursery are invited to discuss the progress of their children on a number of occasions throughout the year and receive a written report once a year.
-In-year parental meetings for children on our SEN register happen each whole term with the class teacher so that provision relating to the child's SEND can be discussed and reviewed.
-For those children with an EHCP we feel that it is important that parents/carers are fully involved in the annual review process ensuring that there is plenty of opportunity for them to engage in this process in line with the SEND Code of Practice (2014, 1.1).
+All parents/carers with children at Garlinge Primary School and Nursery are invited to discuss the progress of their children on a number of occasions throughout the year and receive a written report once a year.
+In-year parental meetings for children on our SEND register happen each whole term with the class teacher so that provision relating to the child's SEND can be discussed and reviewed.
+For those children with an EHCP, we feel that it is important that parents/carers are fully involved in the annual review process ensuring that there is plenty of opportunity for them to engage in this process in line with the SEND Code of Practice (2014, 1.1).
 Parents/carers are also invited to support their child with their continued learning at home.
 This could be helping with homework, hearing your child read, making fun ways to learn their spellings, completing extra reading on a topic etc. Parents/carers are also invited to help with school trips, curriculum events - such as information and support on the teaching and learning of maths.
-Coffee mornings and events organised by the schools family liaison officer as well as having the opportunity to become actively involved in the Parents, Teachers and Friends Association (PTFA) of the school at school events, such as Christmas and Summer fairs.
+Coffee mornings and events organised by the school's Family Liaison Officer as well as having the opportunity to become actively involved in the Parents, Teachers and Friends Association (PTFA) of the school at school events, such as Christmas and Summer fairs.

-What are the arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school?
+What are the arrangements made by the governing body relating to the treatment of complaints from parents/carers of pupils with special educational needs concerning the provision made at the school?

 The arrangements for the treatment of complaints at Garlinge Primary School and Nursery are used for complaints about provision made for special educational needs.
-We encourage parents to discuss their concerns with: their child's class teacher; SENDCo; Assistant Headteachers, Deputy Headteachers or the Headteacher to resolve the issue before making the complaint formal to the Chair of the Governing Body.
+We encourage parents to discuss their concerns with their child's class teacher, SENDCo, Assistant Headteachers, Heads of School or the Executive Headteacher to resolve the issue before making the complaint formal to the Chair of Governors.

-If the complaint is not resolved after it has been considered by the Governing Body, then a disagreement resolution service or mediation service can be contracted.
+If the complaint is not resolved after it has been considered by the Governing Board, then a disagreement resolution service or mediation service can be contracted.
 If it remains unresolved after this, the complaint can appeal to the First-Tier Tribunal (Special Educational Needs and Disability), if the case refers to disability discrimination, or to the Secretary of State for all other cases.